-The Bodleian Libraries have taken The Broadside Ballads Online resource offline, owing to a change in guidance within the University relating to cyber security.
+The Bodleian Libraries have taken The Broadside Ballads Online resource offline as a cybersecurity precaution.

 A listing of each of the Bodleian collections of broadside ballads is available below.
 The broadside ballad items in these collections are listed in order by shelfmark, with title and first line.